Bug report #15226

 the postgres provider handles quoted and unquoted content from keyColumn() - dbmanager should do too.

-#12 Updated by Sandro Santilli almost 3 years ago
+#12 Updated by Sandro Santilli over 3 years ago

 On further research, I found that we get quoted identifiers in the url when the primary key type is a FidMap.
 This happens for multi-column keys or for non-integer keys.
 In both these cases, even with QGIS 2.14, we get quoted attributes in the QgsDatasourceUri keyColumn() return.